chibinz/CuckooHashing/README.md

 23 | 374.9033 | 101.5353   | 424.4112 | 19.7653 | 0.0273
 24 | 270.1257 | 118.2038   | 336.0414 | 49.9260 | 0.0452

+Performance dips when s = 24 for the naive and stash table because collisions begin to happen.
+However, the stash table performs better because no rehash is needed.

 ### 2. Lookup
 > Insert a set Sܵ of 2^24 random keys into a hash table of size 2^25, then perform lookups for the following sets of keys ܵS_0, ..., S_10.
-Each set ܵS_i should contain 2^24 keys, where (100 - 10i) percent of the keys are randomly chosen from S, and the remainder are random 32-bit keys.
-For example, ܵS_0 should contain only random keys from S, while S_5 should 50% random keys from S, and 50% completely random keys.
+Each set ܵS_i should contain 2^24 keys, where (100 - 10i) percent of the keys are randomly chosen from S, and the remainder is random 32-bit keys.
+For example, ܵS_0 should contain only random keys from S, while S_5 should 50% random keys from S and 50% completely random keys.

 i  | Naive    | Multilevel | Stash    | Mean/ms | StdDev/ms
 -- | -------- | ---------- | -------- | ------- | ------